Rising Sun poster

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Web Smith is introduced as an LAPD detective dealing with typical street crime, disconnected from the world of corporate power and international business that will soon consume him..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 15 minutes when A young woman is found murdered on the 46th floor boardroom table at Nakamoto Corporation during the opening gala.
 Web is called to the scene and thrust into a complex world of corporate intrigue..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This reveals the protagonist's commitment to Web and Connor commit to a full investigation despite political pressure to close the case quickly.
+This indicates the protagonist's commitment to Web and Connor commit to a full investigation despite political pressure to close the case quickly.
 They discover the security video has been tampered with, crossing into a dangerous world of corporate cover-ups., moving from reaction to action.

 The Collapse moment at 94 minutes (75% through) represents the emotional nadir.
 Here, A key witness is killed and the case appears ready to be buried.
-Web is pulled from the investigation, Connor is pressured to back down, and it seems the corporate powers will succeed in covering up the truth., illustrates the protagonist at their lowest point.
+Web is pulled from the investigation, Connor is pressured to back down, and it seems the corporate powers will succeed in covering up the truth., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 Connor reveals he has the original, unaltered security footage.
 Web realizes they have the evidence needed to expose the truth.
 They synthesize their cultural understanding with hard evidence and choose to move forward., demonstrating the transformation achieved throughout the journey.